This post may contain affiliate links, please read my full disclosure policy for more details.

 FO and leave a long tail for sewing.

-How to Crochet the Wing Dots
+Wing Dots

 Start by crocheting a circle using double crochet stitches; each circle will be connected with a slip stitch so you will not crochet in a spiral.